-The apostles said to the Lord, “Show us how to increase our faith.”
-The Lord answered, “If you had faith even as small as a mustard seed, you could say to this mulberry tree, ‘May you be uprooted and be planted in the sea,’ and it would obey you! – Luke 17:5-6 (NLT)
+The apostles said to the Lord, “Increase our faith!”
+And the Lord said, “If you had faith like a mustard seed, you would say to this mulberry tree, ‘Be uprooted and be planted in the sea’; and it would obey you.” – Luke 17:5-6

 When the disciples asked Jesus to teach them how to build their faith, He responded by telling them that even the smallest amount of faith can work miracles.
 In other words, God will work with what we have… even if its the size of a mustard seed.
 Our faith grows as we walk day by day with Him – when we trust Him and He proves Himself to be faithful over and over again in our lives.